 - 1. Submission of material that is wholly or substantially identical to that created or published by another person or persons, without adequate credit notations indicating the authorship (plagiarism). - 2.
-False claims, misrepresentation of clinical training hours, or misrepresentations of written or verbal statements of fact to a member of the faculty, to include practicum and internship site supervisors, in order to obtain academic credit that is unearned. - 3.
-Forgery, alteration, or misuse of MiSPP document(s) relating to the academic status of the student. - 4.
-Violation of copyright laws. - 5.
-Submitting work for one course that has been or is being submitted for another course without express permission of the instructor(s) to do so. - 6.
-Publicly disclosing confidential information that was privately shared in courses, supervision, supervision groups, and internship/practicum activities. - 7.
-Violation of Academic Policy pertaining to student/professional relationships, etc.
+Misrepresentation of work done in collaboration with other students as one's own work. - 3.
+False claims, misrepresentation of clinical training hours or related information, or misrepresentations of written or verbal statements of fact to a member of the faculty, to include practicum and internship site supervisors, in order to obtain academic credit that is unearned. - 4.
+Forgery, alteration, or misuse of MiSPP document(s) relating to the academic status of the student. - 5.
+Violation of copyright laws. - 6.
+Submitting work for one course that has been or is being submitted for another course without express permission of the instructor(s) to do so. - 7.
+Publicly disclosing confidential information that was privately shared in courses, supervision, supervision groups, and internship/practicum activities. - 8.
+Violation of Academic Policy pertaining to student/professional relationships, multiple relations, etc.